Skip to content

 Section titled Positioning labels or other UI through code

 Making a Label and setting its text doesn’t immediately update its size (reference).
-Call get_minimum_size() instead of size.
+Call get_combined_minimum_size() instead of size, and if that still doesn’t work (e.g. the CanvasItem was only just shown in the scene tree), then wait for process_frame, e.g. await ToSignal(GetTree(), SceneTree.SignalName.ProcessFrame); (reference).

 Go to Theme Overrides → Styles → Normal → Make a StyleBoxFlat